Britain charges former ICAP brokers over Libor rigging

-LONDON British fraud prosecutors began criminal proceedings against three former brokers from ICAP IAP.L, the world's top interdealer broker, as the UK side of a global investigation into alleged rigging of crucial benchmark interest rates cranked up.
+LONDON Mar 28 British fraud prosecutors began criminal proceedings against three former brokers from ICAP , the world's top interdealer broker, as the UK side of a global investigation into alleged rigging of crucial benchmark interest rates cranked up.

 The Serious Fraud Office (SFO) said on Friday it was charging former ICAP derivatives broker Darrell Paul Read, his supervisor Daniel Martin Wilkinson and Colin John Goodman, a cash broker in ICAP's London office, in connection with the manipulation of the London Interbank Offered Rate or Libor.